Should zoos be banned? Are zoos bad or good?

 This question is heavily debated and there is no definite answer for it.
 Shutting down all zoos goes against saving animals.
 But, stopping them from keeping certain animals or doing certain types of research isn’t wrong.
 It really boils down to how zoos use the money and what they teach people who come and donate.

-Nevertheless, we are going to look at the pros and cons of zoos and explore whether or not they should be banned.
+Nevertheless, we are going to look at the pros and cons of zoos and explore whether or not zoos should be banned.

 Let’s first discover the pros and cons of zoos, evaluating both their positive and negative impact!